 THINGS TO SETTLE BEFORE MARRIAGE (2)

-I got several counsel ever before I asked my wife to marry me.
-My spiritual father said to me: “Son, there are two things that are very important.
+I got several counsels ever before I asked my wife to marry me.
+My spiritual father said to me: “Son, there are two very important things.
 First, be sure that you heard God.
 Second, do not marry a woman who does not believe in God’s vision for your life.
 If you do, you will be frustrated for the rest of your life”.
 I took that counsel like a command.

 A covenant friend said to me when I was complaining, “If you want a woman that is ready-made, then go to the boutique.
 If God has given you a teachable woman, you better rejoice”.

 A senior friend concluded the deal.
 He said, “The same God that told you she is the one will tell you when to ask her out.
 Right timing is as important as the right person”.

 If you are a believer with solid training, there are people in your life that you must carry along with your decision before you ever go-ahead to ask out a lady or you say “Yes” to a proposal.